WORDS: CAMILLE SOULOS-RAMSAY

 WHERE TO FROM HERE?
 HOW WOULD YOU LIKE TO SEE THE BUSINESS GROW?

 Krishna: I would like to make clothes using handloom cotton, with no sewing machine and no electricity.
-It can’t be used for underwear because it isn’t stretchy, but for things like men’s shorts we can use it.
+It's not great for underwear because it has absolutely no stretch, but for things like men’s shorts we can use it.
 The handloom craft is dying and I would really like to help the people I know continue to do it.

-Samantha: The first time we went to the dye-house I was losing my mind, I felt like I’d had 6 coffees.
-I was literally yelling to Krish from another room with ideas and excitement, holding a stack of fabrics with grand plans to make a couch cover, pillow slips, place-mats, 3 new dresses – they even had hand-woven shoes!
+Samantha: The first time we went to the dye-house I was losing my mind, squealing to Krish from another room with ideas and excitement, holding a stack of fabrics with grand plans to make a couch cover, pillow slips, place-mats, 3 new dresses – they even had hand-woven shoes!
 I couldn’t contain myself.
 I eventually put everything back and reminded myself we were out there to start a business and not to redecorate our home and improve our own wardrobes.
 But if we see that other people like these fabrics as much as we do, then I’m going back and I’m making as much as I can.
 There really is no limit to where Monsoon Blooms can go, and the thought of how our success could help the people we are working with is incredibly exciting.

 On my really fanciful days I also dream about starting up an eco-retreat where travellers can come and experiment with fabrics and dyes whilst on holidays, and appreciate the clothes making process and the people behind it.

 It’s hard to go back to buying clothes that were made in a sweatshop with chemicals once you’ve shared a chai with a seamstress or laughed at the same joke as someone who dyes clothes.
 They aren’t faceless people from a faraway land anymore.
-It’s going to be designed by (Studio Mumbai architect) Bijoy Jain and have a shared kitchen and a sewing studio that feels more like a Yoga Shala than a factory and a … (laughs) I might be getting a bit carried away...
+The retreat will be designed by (Studio Mumbai architect) Bijoy Jain and have a shared kitchen and a sewing studio that feels more like a Yoga Shala than a factory and a … (laughs) I might be getting a bit carried away...
 It’s fun to dream.